NickHeiner/eslint-plugin-alphabetize/README.md

 // end-enforce-alphabetization
 ```

+The numeric directive works by looking for the first match of `/(\d?)/` in each statement.
+If the result of `parseInt(regexMatch)` is `NaN`, then as a fallback, the entire statement is sorted as a string.

 ## Design Considerations
 I'm not thrilled with introducing the custom `(start|end)-enforce-alphabetization` directives.
 However, if we only use eslint directives, it's pretty cumbersome to use: